-Biker’s guest services — Mountain bikers are welcome at Red Cliffs Lodge.
-We offer bike storage, maps, trail information, and activities for cyclists of all skill levels.
+Mountain bikers are welcome at Red Cliffs Lodge.
+We offer bike storage, maps, trail information and activities for cyclists of all skill levels.

 The Moab area is lined with trails on and through the public lands of our national parks.
 From cool stream-side hikes to wondrous vistas and spectacular sandstone arches, Moab area is brimming with a huge selection of exciting day-hikes suitable for your entire family.

-Experience Moab’s most scenic trails firsthand either on your own or with your own knowledgeable guide.
+Experience Moab’s most scenic trails, either on your own or with an expert guide.
 Tours range from two to four hours.
 Drivers must be at least 16 with a valid driver’s license.

 Canyoneering adventures are a great way to explore some of our landscape’s hidden secrets.
-From rappelling into a slickrock grotto and swimming the watery pools of a slot canyon, you’re sure to find an exciting adventure at every bend.
+From rappelling into a slickrock grotto and swimming the watery pools of a slot canyon, there's an exciting adventure around every corner.
 Experienced guides will teach you technical climbing and share their vast knowledge of local flora and fauna.